 Status: The House version is waiting for a final vote on the House floor.
-On Tuesday, the Senate version passed the first of three committees, Education Pre-K-12 by a vote of 7-3.
+The Senate version is awaiting a hearing in the second of three committees.

 3. Offenses Involving Children Act (Rep. Baker/Sen. Collins) HB 305/SB 312 Description: This proposal closes a loophole in state law to ensure proper protections for minors from dangerous criminals, and that those criminals are properly charged and designated as sexual predators.